Caellwyn/FLEX-Sessions/Fundamentals/Pandas/pandas_basics/readme.md

 Use solution as guidance, but allow students to determine what the instructor enters into code cells.
 This should be a collaborative creation, not instructor led.

-Instructions for instructors to give to students
-Ways to make the session interactive (e.g. probing questions to ask) Alternative ways to present material if students don't get it Replace "XX" with an estimate of the number of minutes per activity and replace "Activity N" with an appropriate description of the activity (e.g. "Keras NN Demo (20 Mins)")

-### Activity 2 (XX Mins)
+### Activity 2 (10-30 Mins)

-If there is a lot of time left, move on to Pandas Walkthrough Part 2
+If there is a lot of time left, move on to [Pandas Walkthrough Part 2](https://github.com/Caellwyn/FLEX-Sessions/tree/main/Fundamentals/Pandas/stats_in_pandas)

 Conclusion (1 Mins)
 Included in notebook